wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==
+= 1.7 =
+- Added a new feature which is a password strength tool which calculates how easy it is for your chosen password to be cracked using a desktop PC and the appropriate SW.
+This tool should help you create strong passwords.
+- Added a front-end general visitor lockout feature.
+This feature allows you to temporarily lock down the front end of your site while you do security investigation, site upgrades, tweaks etc.

 = 1.6 =
 - Added a new option in the cookie-based Brute Force Login Attack prevention feature to allow users to use this feature together with the WordPress's post/page password protection feature.